cbshuman/Yoyo-Framework/README.md

 If you just want to add some reactivity and a little routing to a page without having to deal with loads of dependancies, npm, yarn or any of the rest of the very messy Javascript dev ecosystem, then this might be the right choice for you.

 Also if you want to learn about how those larger frameworks work under the hood (at least in principle), this isn't a bad place to start in my opinion.
 This is far easier to read and debug than a larger framework, and has quite a few of the features (routing, reactivity, etc.) that the larger ones have.
-(Also creating a framework is probably easier than you think it is.
-I made this in about a week in the evening after I got off work, and I wasn't even that commited, this was part of a larger project.)

 You'll have to do quite a bit more work to get this running than you might be used to.
 This is meant to be very lightweight, which is part of the reason that the only dependancy is a single js file.
 The goal here is to try and return to simplicity.